8+1 Reasons to work from Hoi An

 An My Village

 The Ricefield Homestay in An My is just around the corner from Hub Hoi An and as the name says, it is in the middle of the rice paddies.
-Mike and Hanh, the owner of the homestay, are super friendly hosts and welcome most of our Hub members.
+Mike and Hanh, the owner of the homestay, are super friendly hosts and welcome many of our Hub members.
 Check out our 1-Month package.
+Other options in An My (where Hub Hoi An is located) are the Golden Rice Villa or Pastorale Villa.

 An Bang Beach